Lande21/RolandeU.github.io/README.md

 I HIT 2K COMMITS YAY!!!

 - Occasion: 24'
-- MIRACLE:
-GOD will provide always 100%.
+- MIRACLE: GOD will provide always 100%.
 I just love GOD SO MUCH!!

 Day 24 **Bizaza ntrb** one uncomfortable thing a day!I had a calll with everyone home & grandma :)
-- My heart is happy , ill try h tomorrow only.
+- My heart is happy , ill try
 I'm on my P :"(,DAY 3 done
 God loves me dearly, May He guide all of  us!
 I Dedicate this semester to you LORD